 Education & Certification

-Undergraduate Degree: California State University-San Bernardino - Current Undergrad, French
+Undergraduate Degree: California State University-San Bernardino - Bachelor in Arts, French

 Creative writing (poetry/historical fiction), travel, exotic foods, playing with my dogs!

 Basic Computer Literacy

 CBEST - The California Basic Educational Skills Test